alexthekiwi/hero-carousel/README.md

 A pretty bare-bones masthead carousel made for myself to re-use parts of and customise for client sites.
 Has keyboard navigation support and basic swipe handling.

+I built this package to practise my JavaScript and to have a go at my first time creating an npm package.
+There are probably better ways to do things.
+Change things up however you like, suggestions welcome.

 ## Installation

 1. `npm install hero-carousel`